Highway 6 (Israel): Characteristics and pricing

 Highway 6 uses a system of cameras and transponders to toll vehicles automatically.
-There are no toll booths, allowing it to operate as a normal freeway with interchanges.
+The lack of toll booths allows it to operate as a normal freeway with interchanges.
 A radio antenna detects when a vehicle with a transponder has entered and exited the highway, calculating the toll rate.
-For vehicles without a transponder, an automatic license plate recognition system is used.
+An automatic license plate recognition system is used for vehicles without a transponder.
 Monthly statements are mailed to users.
-Highway 6 is based on the technology of the Highway 407 in Ontario, Canada developed by Raytheon.
+Highway 6 is based on the technology of Highway 407 in Ontario, Canada developed by Raytheon.

-The pricing scheme is based on the number of segments a driver passes in a given trip.
+The pricing scheme is based on the number of segments a driver passes in a trip.
 Each segment is the road span between two interchanges.
-As of April 2018, the pricing for up to 3 segments was 19.78 NIS, 23.83 NIS for 4 segments, and 27.88 NIS for 5 or more segments.
-An additional fee is paid when driving through the "northern" segment, the cost of which is additional 5.74 NIS.
+As of April 2018, the pricing for up to 3 segments was 19.78 NIS, 23.83 NIS for four segments, and 27.88 NIS for five or more segments.
+An additional fee is paid when driving through the "northern" segment, the cost of which is an additional 5.74 NIS.
 Pricing for motorcycles and heavy vehicles such as trucks is different.

-The price above is discounted for drivers who register with Highway 6's operator and install the in-vehicle transponder unit (called a "Passkal", lit. "easy-pass") to record their highway usage.
-When a vehicle does not have a transponder, its license plate is scanned and the vehicle identified.
+The price above is discounted for drivers who register with Highway 6's operator and install the in-vehicle transponder unit (called a "Passkal," lit. "easy-pass") to record their highway usage.
+When a vehicle does not have a transponder, its license plate is scanned, and the vehicle is identified.
 Drivers who pre-register their license plate with the operator and establish a direct billing relationship also receive a discounted rate (though they pay more than those who have installed a "Passkal").
-If a license plate is not located in Highway 6's database, the bill is sent to the owner of the vehicle according to the car registration with the Israeli Ministry of Transportation.
+The bill is sent to the vehicle's owner if the license plate is not in Highway 6's database, according to the car registration with the Israeli Ministry of Transportation.
 Such a vehicle pays the highest rate.

-The licensed road operator, Derech Eretz, operates a fleet of service vehicles that patrol the entire length of the highway and assist drivers in need.
-Since it is technically a private road, the road operator is required to pay the Israel police for traffic enforcement.
+The licensed road operator, Derech Eretz, operates a fleet of service vehicles that patrol the entire highway and assist drivers in need.
+Since it is technically a private road, the road operator must pay the Israel police for traffic enforcement.

-The tolled sections north of Yokneam are operated by a different franchisee called "6 – Northern Crossing".
-Registration and billing for these sections are handled separately by them and tolling is performed using automatic license plate recognition only (no tolling by transponder).
+The tolled sections north of Yokneam are operated by a separate franchisee called "6 – Northern Crossing."
+Registration and billing for these sections are handled separately by them, and tolling is performed using automatic license plate recognition only (no tolling by transponder).

 Free segments

-All the existing (and planned) segments of Highway 6 south of Soreq interchange are free in both directions, as is the segment between Ben Shemen and Daniyyel interchanges, where Highway 6 runs concurrently with Highway 1.
-Also free is the northern section between Highway 77 and Highway 75 in the western Jezreel Valley (in part of the section where Highway 6 runs concurrently with Highway 70).
+All the existing (and planned) segments of Highway 6 south of the Soreq interchange are free of charge in both directions, as is the segment between Ben Shemen and Daniyyel interchanges, where Highway 6 runs concurrently with Highway 1.
+The northern section between Highway 77 and Highway 75 in the western Jezreel Valley is also free (in part of the section where Highway 6 runs concurrently with Highway 70).